moaallam/YoutubeLibrary/README.md

-the root contains two folders
+The root contains two folders

-    1)youtubeRestfulAPI:
+    1)YoutubeRestfulAPI:
-        the folder has several php files that handle http requests from the front end and one folder that stores the database in ".lib" files with the filename representing the user.
+        The folder has several php files that handle http requests from the front end and one folder that stores the database in ".lib" files with the filename representing the user.

         for the app to work the server must be open in port 3000